-There are many reasons to have your pets properly vaccinated and dewormed, but the most important reason is to preserve the life of your pet.
+There are many reasons to have your pets properly vaccinated and dewormed at a veterinary practice ithaca ny, but the most important reason is to preserve the life of your pet.
 Preventing illnesses and diseases and stopping the spread between animals is a vital part of ensuring your pets and other animals remain healthy and for pet owners and the public to stay safe from diseases spread from animals to humans.
 Take a look at these common illnesses and diseases prevented by vaccinations:

 - Canine Parvovirus – commonly affects young dogs (six weeks to six months) but can affect dogs of any age.
 Parvovirus is a serious disease that spreads through infected stools or from dog to dog and is highly resistant.
 The virus can remain in the environment for months, potentially infecting several dogs who have not been vaccinated against the virus.
 Symptoms include a loss of appetite, lethargy, severe vomiting and diarrhea.

 - Canine Distemper – a serious disease that is often fatal.
 Dogs who survive will have permanent damage to their nervous systems, sense of smell, sight and hearing.
 The spread of the virus comes through the secretions from the eyes and nose, vomit or stool and is highly contagious.
 Symptoms include discharge from the eyes and nose, coughing, respiratory issues, fever, weight loss and neurological symptoms such as seizures.
 Vaccinations for canine distemper are incredibly important.